Dawn0916/Gripper_MVP/README.md

 - The gripper never applies unbounded force
 - Failures are handled gracefully
 - The behavior is closer to what would be required on real hardware

+## 5. Where AI is used (or why not)?
+No machine learning or AI models are used in this project.
+This is a deliberate design choice:
+- The task can be solved reliably with classical control and state machines
+- Using AI would add complexity without improving safety or interpretability
+- For an MVP, deterministic behavior and explainability are preferred The FSM structure could later be augmented with learning-based components (e.g., learned force targets or grasp selection), but this is outside the scope here.